 Mix the clam juice, wine, and lemon juice in a small bowl and pour into the sauté pan.

-Cook for one minute them remove the shrimp and scallops from the pan and set aside.
+Raise the temperature of the hot skillet to medium-high heat.
+Cook for one minute then remove the shrimp and scallops from the pan and set aside.

 Add the remaining 2 tablespoons of butter to the pan along with the cooked garlic.

-Simmer the sauce until the tomatoes begin to shrivel and give up their liquid.
-Continue simmering until the liquid reduces and thicken a bit.
+Simmer the sauce until the tomatoes begin to blister and give up their liquid.
+Continue simmering until the liquid reduces and thickens a bit.

 Add the seafood back to the pan and cook until heated through.

-Sprinkle additional fresh chopped parsley over the top and serve immediately over rice.
+Sprinkle on parsley and serve immediately over rice.
 Add freshly ground black pepper to taste.
-You don't need much.
-The Cayenne pepper will provide a kick of heat.

 Enjoy with a chunk of crusty French bread for sopping up the sauce.